CatinhoCR/couscous/README.md

-# FE Starter
+# Couscous Game Hub

-A lightweight kickstarter for webpack based Front End projects, includes a basic routing for SPA support and some helpers methods, etc.
+A game hub centre where I'll be adding some games and random stuff as a personal fun project.
+Made for practice, fun and showcasing

 ## Features